Doctor Who missing episodes: Overseas broadcasters that purchased missing episodes

+The Time Meddler and The War Machines

+In October 1984, Ian Levine found various episodes in the RKTV archive in Nigeria.
+These included former New Zealand copies of "The Watcher", "A Battle of Wits", and "Checkmate", along with a redundant copy of "The Meddling Monk" and the former New Zealand copies of Episodes 1, 3 & 4 of The War Machines, along with another copy of Episode 2 (which was already found in 1978) in the RKTV archive in Nigeria, meaning that "The Time Meddler" and "The War Machines" were finally complete.

 The Reign of Terror

 In October 1984, copies of "A Land of Fear", "Guests of Madame Guillotine", and "A Change of Identity", along with another copy of "Prisoners of Conciergerie" (which was already found in 1982), were found in Cyprus.
-They were duly returned early in 1985 and the recovery was formally announced in July of that year.
+They were duly returned in early 1985 and the recovery was formally announced in July of that year.
 Cyprus did not screen The Reign of Terror (broadcasts ended with the showing of episode 6 of The Sensorites on 25 November 1966).
-As a result of these episode recoveries only two episodes (parts 4 and 5, "The Tyrant of France" and "A Bargain of Necessity") remain missing; although copies of these episodes had also been held in Cyprus, they were destroyed during the 1974 Turkish invasion of Cyprus.
+As a result of these episode recoveries, only two episodes (parts 4 and 5, "The Tyrant of France" and "A Bargain of Necessity") remain missing; although copies of these episodes had also been held in Cyprus, they were destroyed during the 1974 Turkish invasion of Cyprus.
 For the 2013 DVD release, episodes 4 and 5 were animated by Planet 55 Studios and Big Finish Productions.

+The Celestial Toymaker

+In 1985, during the routine examination of its film archive, the Australian Broadcasting Corporation discovered a 16mm film print copy of "The Final Test" in Australia, but the reel had actually originated from Singapore.
+When the film copy was returned to the BBC, it was discovered that the 'Next Episode' caption had been removed.

 The Tomb of the Cybermen

-The Tomb of the Cybermen was prepared for release in early 1992 on cassette as part of the "Missing Stories" collection, with narration by Jon Pertwee.
+The Tomb of the Cybermen was prepared for release in early 1992 on audio cassette as part of the "Missing Stories" collection, with narration by Jon Pertwee.
 Then in late 1991, telerecordings of all four episodes were returned to the BBC from the Hong Kong-based Rediffusion company.
 In May 1992, the serial was released on VHS with a special introduction from director Morris Barry.

-Between 1991 and 2013, the serial was believed to be the only complete story from Season 5 (and the only complete serial to feature Deborah Watling as Victoria Waterfield) before the complete run of The Enemy of the World was returned from Nigeria in 2013.
+Between 1991 and 2013, the serial was the only complete story from Season 5 (and the only complete serial to feature Deborah Watling as Victoria Waterfield).